formtools/module-pages/README.md

 ## module-pages

-The Pages module lets you create custom pages to embed within the Form Tools UI, containing whatever information you want.
-A common usage for this module is to provide some sort of custom "Splash" screen for client accounts when they log in, which contains simple help information.
+The Pages module lets you create custom pages to embed within the Form Tools UI containing whatever information you want.
+A common usage for this module is to provide a unique "Splash" screen for client accounts when they log in, containing pointers on how to use the script and who to contact for more info.

 ### Documentation